-Will Holcomb lives in Smithville, Texas with his wife and four of their six kids.
-The two oldest are out on their own starting families of their own.
+Will Holcomb lives in Smithville, Texas with his wife and two of their six kids.
+The four older kids are out on their own starting families of their own.

 The book, Illusions by Richard Bach was an influence in Will’s early adulthood and opened a path which has left him asking questions the rest of his life.
 Then Robert Pirsig’s Zen and the Art of Motorcycle Maintenance sparked a new set of questions.
 So it was not a surprise when The Infinite Jeff was described as a cross between those two books.